jasonbrianhall/sudoku_solver/README.md

 3. After finding new possibilities with advanced techniques, return to alternating between Standard and Line Elimination
 4. Repeat this process until the puzzle is solved

-Pressing (A) for All Algorithms implements this strategy.
+Pressing (A) for All Algorithms implements this strategy automatically.

-I've been testing it against https://sudoku.com/extreme/ and haven't had too many fail to solve.
+The solver has been tested successfully against https://sudoku.com/extreme/ puzzles with a high success rate and can solve puzzles rated as "Expert" difficulty.

 ## Implementation Details